Jawwad78/ecs-threatcomposerapp/README.md

 **Percentage reduction:**
 88%

-I reduuce the image size by 88% which  means deployments are faster as there is less data to download when a container starts
+I reduced the image size by 88% which  means deployments are faster as there is less data to download when a container starts

 ---